 Baltimore Checkerspots by Scott Smith (Left) and Pat Durkin (right)

-Individuals can also help pollinators by contributing data to local and regional citizen science projects.
+Individuals can also help pollinators by contributing data to local and regional community science projects.
 These projects help scientists learn more about pollinators and benefit their conservation.
 Below is a list of some projects that assist pollinators:

 One excellent way to help pollinators is to educate others about their importance.
 Below are some resources for pollinator education: